sandeeppatil/CarND-T2-P5-MPC/README.md

 ## Model Predictive Control with Latency

-An Actuation command won't excute instantly.
-There will be delay as the command propogates through the system.
+An Actuation command won't excite instantly.
+There will be delay as the command propagates through the system.
 Also contributing factor to the latency is actuator dynamics.
 For example the time elapsed between when you command a steering angle to when that angle is actually achieved.
-In this project i try adding penalty for speed and steer so that the vehicle slows down at turns giving more time for computation.
+In this project I try adding penalty for speed and steer so that the vehicle slows down at turns giving more time for computation.